vvision/FrameRain/README.md

 =========

 FrameRain is a way to manage your favorite videos, keeping data on your own server.
-Work only with Youtube videos for now.
+Works only with Youtube videos for now.

 Installation
 ============